BogoLime/HardHat-excercise/readme.md

 - Since the mapping is not iterable, storing the product names in an array allows the clients to quickly see all of them and then refrence them trough their index(id).
 This again consumes more storage space initially, but saves on extra for loops, which in the long run should be more efficient.

 ### Buyers should be able to return products if they are not satisfied (within a certain period in blocktime: 100 blocks).
-- return is done by calling the returnProduct() function.
+- returning Products is done by calling the returnProduct() function.
 - Every successfull call to  buyProduct() creates a new Transaction that stores the amount, the blockNumber and also the status as number / 0 - doesn't exist, 1- paid, 2- refunded/.
 Those statuses are used to check and prevent buyers from purchasing the same product or returning it a second time.
 - Substracting the current block time from the purchase block time, to check if 100 blocks have passed.
 - Returning a product means that the buyer must be refunded.
 After doing a research, I came to the conclusion that it is a better and more secure practice to create a separate function, that the user must call explicitly to get his money back.
 A state variable called pendingWithdrawals keeps track of the money that has to be returned to the buyer.
 If a return is successful, those money get added in pendingWithdrawals for that account(buyer).